security-pride/LLMappCrazy/README.md

 ## Contributing

 Contributions to improve detection methods, expand datasets, or provide feedback are welcome.
 Please submit a pull request or reach out to the repository maintainers.

+## License
+This dataset is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+You may use it freely for academic research and non-commercial purposes with proper attribution.